ingo/ingo.github.io/_recipes/stuffed_bell_peppers.md

 ---
-title: Stuffed Bell Peppers
-original_title:
+author: Bella Veitzman
 category: Entrees
 description: Bella Veitzman learned this colorful, joyful recipe from her mom and aunt in Ukraine.
 It was served (vegetarian-style) at her wedding.
 Bella's special trick is to use buckwheat rather than rice for a fluffier stuffing with a wonderful taste.
+favorite: null
 image: stuffed_bell_peppers.jpg
+original_title: null
 size: 8 servings
-time:
-author: Bella Veitzman
-source:
+source: null
-favorite:
-veggie:
-vegan:
-spicy:
+spicy: null
+time: null
+title: Stuffed Bell Peppers
+vegan: null
+veggie: null
 ---
 ### Ingredients

 * `8` medium-sized bell peppers (any color, red or yellow preferred)